How to Study for USMLE Step 3: Tips + Study Plan

 2. How Do I Start Preparation for Step 3?

-You can start preparing for Step 3 by familiarizing yourself with exam format and content, seeking valuable study resources, and creating a personalized study schedule.
+You can start preparing for Step 3 by familiarizing yourself with the exam format and content, seeking valuable study resources, and creating a personalized study schedule.

 3. How Should I Study for Step 3?

-You should study for the USMLE Step 3 exam by choosing good resources, simulating test taking conditions and revising as often as possible. .
+You should study for the USMLE Step 3 exam by choosing good resources, simulating test-taking conditions, and revising as often as possible.

-4. What Is a Decent Step 3 score?
+4. What Is a Decent Step 3 Score?

 Any score above 230 is considered a decent score.
 Step 3 is scored using a scale of 1 to 300, with most applicants getting between 196 and 256.
 The minimum passing score an applicant should have is 198, and scores below this are considered a failing score.